 Then came the geese.
 These weren't planned, but we couldn't refuse when a mating pair were offered to us.
 They are wonderful characters and, as well as acting as guard geese, they have proved to be great lawnmowers.
 Mummy goose hatched out her first offspring the following spring and Dad was so proud of his boy.
 Junior is all grown up now and lives near Manchester with his own mate.
 The following year we decided not to have any goslings and collected the huge eggs for ourselves.
 However, Gertie managed to hide a clutch of fertile eggs late in the season and hatched out 4 beautiful goslings.
 These have since been given excellent homes.
 Since then we have managed to find all of Gertie's eggs and prevent a mass hatch, (last year we collected over 30 goose eggs).

-Our experiment with sheep in 2014 was a great success, Mork and Minty were huge fun following us around the smallholding on the scrounge for a sheep nut or two.
+Our experiment with sheep started in 2014 and was a great success, Mork and Minty were huge fun following us around the smallholding on the scrounge for a sheep nut or two.
 After our initial reservations on the sheep front, we were sad to see them go, however, the meat that we picked up from the butcher was out of this world, receiving compliments from all who have sampled the joints, chops, sausages and burgers, the latter being made right here at Pool Cottage.
 Following on from them, we expanded up to an agreed maximum of 4 sheep at any one time (New Zealand beware!).
 Currently we have 8 sheep!